AsaTyr2018/UXWebPlayer/README.md

    ></iframe>
    ```
 3. Optionally load the standalone player bundle if you need to tailor the UI beyond the iframe; the UMD build bootstraps any `<div data-uxplayer>` container and can fetch the stream from the assigned endpoint slug via your integration layer.【F:README.md†L13-L18】【F:src/admin/components/admin-app.ts†L2552-L2583】

+The standalone embed served from `/embed/:slug` renders a lightweight player shell without admin navigation.
+It injects the resolved slug into the page so your integration can hydrate the playlist client without exposing the console chrome.【F:public/embed.html†L1-L22】【F:public/assets/scripts/embed-player.js†L1-L22】

 ### Media library workflow
 1. Create an empty playlist from the **Playlists** page and choose whether it manages music or video assets.